miguel456/php-ip-address-logger/README.md

 This simple script will log someone's IP address upon visiting a page, to your database. ~~Can be repurposed to log something else by changing a few variables.~~

+# Branches
+Use of the web-interface branch is not supported as it is under constant development and there are things that are unfinished.
+Please use one of the releaeses or download from Master only.

 # Installation

 Simply drag and drop the scripts to the directory you want to log. ~~Rename from index.php to something else if you already have one, and then make something of yours point there.~~